 Perry Announces Annual Congressional App Challenge

-The competition is open to all middle and high school students who reside in the 4th Congressional District of Pennsylvania.
-Winners will be selected by a panel of local judges and their apps will be featured on a display in the U.S. Capitol in Washington, D.C., on House.gov and on the Congressional App Challenge website.
+The CAC runs through November 1, 2019.
+The competition is open to all high school students who reside in the 10th Congressional District of Pennsylvania.
+Winners will have their apps on a display in the U.S. Capitol in Washington, D.C., on House.gov and on the Congressional App Challenge website.

 By some estimates, the United States may need more than a million programmers by 2020.
 To maintain American competitiveness, it’s crucial that the United States encourage our youth to pursue and acquire these valuable skills.

 The Internet Education Foundation serves as the operational sponsor of the CAC.
-For more information about the CAC, please visit www.CongressionalAppChallenge.us or contact Perry's York District office at 717-600-1919.
+For more information about the CAC, please visit www.CongressionalAppChallenge.us or contact my Harrisburg District office at 717-603-4980.